-- (c) The family shall not already be receiving tenant-based assistance under Section 8 of the United States Housing Act of 1937 (1937 Act-42 U.S.C.
-1473f). - (2) To be eligible for selection for the Section 8 Welfare-to-Work Rental Voucher Program, families must be on the waiting list used by the HA for its tenant-based Section 8 program.
-For Indian tribes and TDHEs only, to be eligible for this program, families must be on either the rental or homeownership waiting list of that entity.
+(c) The family shall not already be receiving tenant-based assistance under Section 8 of the United States Housing Act of 1937 (1937 Act-42 U.S.C.
+1473f).

+(2) To be eligible for selection for the Section 8 Welfare-to-Work Rental Voucher Program, families must be on the waiting list used by the HA for its tenant-based Section 8 program.
-(B) HA Responsibilities

-If your application is funded:

-(1) You must modify your selection system to require the selection of Section 8 Welfare-to-Work Rental Voucher program eligible families for the program;
+(B) HA Responsibilities.
+If your application is funded: (1) You must modify your selection system to require the selection of Section 8 Welfare-to-Work Rental Voucher program eligible families for the program;

-(2) Families on your Section 8 waiting list must be selected in accordance with the established selection policies in your HA's administrative plan;
+(2) Families on your Section 8 waiting list must be selected in accordance with the established selection policies in your HA's administrative plan; (3) If you have a closed Section 8 administrative plan;